-Key Personnel Name: Joseph Fountaine
+Name: Joseph Fountaine

 Key Personnel Position: Project Manager

 December 2011 - Current As LifeScience Logistics' Director of Information Technology & Infrastructure Services.
 Joseph's responsibilities include oversight of Inventory Control, WMS systems, and all facility infrastructure to maintain operational readiness of five CGMP-compliant facilities.
 In addition, Joseph is currently the Program Manager for five GSA contracts: GS-00T-11-AJC- 0010, GS-00T-11-AJC-0008, GS-00T-12-AJC-0002, 47QFCA20C0002, 47QFCA20C0014.

-Key Personnel Name: Paul Hayward Key Personnel Position: Director, Quality Assurance and Regulatory Affairs
+Key Personnel Name: Paul Hayward Key Personnel Position: Vice President of Quality & Compliance

-December 2015 - Curren Paul was named Director of Quality Assurance & Regulatory Affairs in December of 2015.
+December 2015 - Current Paul was named Director of Quality Assurance & Regulatory Affairs in December of 2015.
 Prior to joining LifeScience Logistics, Paul served as the Vice President of Operations for Azaya Therapeutics, UrgentRx, and Pernix Therapeutics.
 Paul has over 21 years of experience in quality assurance, manufacturing operations, product development, validation, and supply chain management in the pharmaceutical medical device and biologics industries with organizations that include Reckitt Benckiser, and Allergan Pharmaceuticals.
 Paul holds a Bachelor of Biology and Chemistry from Southwest Baptist University and a Master of Science in Chemistry from Baylor University.
-He is a member of the American Society for Quality and Regulatory Affairs Professionals Society. --------------------------- ---
+He is a member of the American Society for Quality and Regulatory Affairs Professionals Society. ---------------------------- ---

-Key Personnel Name: Chris Mizener Key Personnel Position: Director of Client Services September 2012 - Current Chris joined LifeScience Logistics in 2012 after 16 years with United Parcel Service.
+Name: Chris Mizener Position: Head of Drug Importation September 2012 - Current Chris joined LifeScience Logistics in 2012 after 16 years with United Parcel Service.
 At UPS Chris had several roles within operations, industrial engineering, and finance.
 He was appointed Director of Client Services in 2016 and is responsible for account management and customer service.
 Chris holds a Bachelor of Arts degree in Accounting from LeMoyne College in Syracuse, New York.